 Key objectives relevant to the Review of the Adopted Local Plan & IIA Key targets and indicators relevant to the Review of the Adopted Local Plan and IIA Commentary (how the IIA Framework should incorporate the documents' requirements) The provisions in the Act enable the delivery of Government's aims for a sustainable sector as set out in the Water White Paper in a way that this is workable and clear.
 This Act aims to makes steps towards reducing regulatory burdens, promoting innovation and investment, giving choice and better service to customers and enabling more efficient use of scarce water resources.
 No targets or indicators The IIA Framework should consider objectives seeking to protect and improve the quality of inland and coastal waters.
 HM Government (2015) Water Framework Directive (Standar rds and Classification) Directions (England and Wales) 2015 The regulations implement provisions of the Water Framework Directive (Directive 2000/60/EC), the Environmental Quality Standards Directive (Directive 2008/105/EC) and the priority substances amendment of these directives (Directive 2013/39/EU).
 This includes directions for the classification of surface water and groundwater bodies, monitoring requirements, standards for ecological and chemical status of surface waters, and environmental quality standards for priority substances.
 No targets or indicators The SEA should include objectives relating to water quality, water resources, sustainable water use, and biodiversity.
-HM Government (2016) Environmental Permitting (England a and Wales) Regulations 2016 The Regulations provide a consolidated system of environmental permitting in England and Wales, and transpose the provisions of 15 EU Directives.
+HM Government (2016) Environmental Permitting (England and Wales) Regulations 2016 The Regulations provide a consolidated system of environmental permitting in England and Wales, and transpose the provisions of 15 EU Directives.
 It provides a system for environmental permits and exemptions for industrial activities, mobile plant, waste operations, mining waste operations, water discharge activities, groundwater activities, flood risk activities and radioactive substances activities.
 It also sets out the powers, functions and duties of the regulators.
 No targets or indicators The Review of the Adopted Local Plan should accord with these Regulations.
 Certain flood risk activities are now regulated under the Environmental Permitting Regulations, with environmental permits required for some activities.
 There are slight variations between England and Wales.
 HM Government (2016) Government Response to the Committee on Climate Change In June 2015 the Committee on Climate Change and the Adaptation Sub-Committee published the seventh progress report on Government's mitigation activity and the first statutory assessment of the National Adaptation Programme.
-This included five recommendations and it is those recommendations that are responded to within this response.
-In June 2015 the Committee on Climate Change and the Adaptation Sub-Committee published the seventh progress report on Government's mitigation activity and the first statutory assessment of the National Adaptation Programme.
-This included five recommendations and it is those recommendations that are responded to within this response In June 2015 the Committee on Climate Change and the Adaptation Sub-Committee published the seventh progress report on Government's mitigation activity and the first statutory assessment of the National Adaptation Programme.
-This included five recommendations and it is those recommendations that are responded to within this response
+This included five recommendations and it is those In June 2015 the Committee on Climate Change and the Adaptation Sub-Committee published the seventh progress report on Government's mitigation activity and the first statutory assessment of the National Adaptation Programme.
+This included five recommendations and it is those In June 2015 the Committee on Climate Change and the Adaptation Sub-Committee published the seventh progress report on Government's mitigation activity and the first statutory assessment of the National Adaptation Programme.
+This included five recommendations and it is those